Walentyna Janta-Połczyńska: Early life

-Walentyna Stocker was born in Lemberg/Lwów/Lviv in Austria-Hungary to Ludwik Stocker and Karolina Kochanowska.
+Walentyna Stocker was born in Lemberg (now Lviv) in Austria-Hungary to Ludwik Stocker and Karolina Kochanowska.
 Her father, who was of English origin, worked in the mining industry and came from a family that prospected for oil in eastern Poland.
 She had a brother, Andrzej, and a sister, Krystyna.

 She graduated from secondary school in Krosno.
 In 1938, Stocker travelled to London to study English and secretarial practice.
 She was briefly married to a Polish navy officer, Wilhelm Pacewicz.

 War years

-On September 1, 1939, Stocker began working at the Polish embassy in London, soon after the German invasion of Poland in 1939.
-In June 1940, when the Polish government-in-exile was set up, she became the personal secretary to General Wladyslaw Sikorski -- the prime minister in exile.
+On 1 September 1939, Stocker began working at the Polish embassy in London, soon after the German invasion of Poland in 1939.
+In June 1940, when the Polish government-in-exile was set up, she became the personal secretary to General Wladyslaw Sikorski—the prime minister in exile.
 During meetings of the Polish cabinet with foreign leaders (including Winston Churchill), she acted as interpreter.
 At the end of 1942, Stocker began working as an organizer and announcer for the secret Świt radio station, which had its headquarters at Bletchley, and broadcast to occupied Poland.

 In her role as translator, Stocker prepared intelligence briefs and typescripts from Jan Karski's reports.
 Jan Karski, an underground investigator, delivered some of the earliest reports of German atrocities against the Jews in the Warsaw Ghetto.
-In a biography of Jan Karski entitled "Inferno," Waldemar Piasecki wrote that "with [Stocker's] language and professional qualifications, she was an invaluable acquisition."
+In a biography of Karski entitled Inferno, Waldemar Piasecki wrote that "with [Stocker's] language and professional qualifications, she was an invaluable acquisition."
 In April 1942, she was appointed to be the secretary of Władysław Anders for the duration of his stay in London.

 In July 1943, when General Sikorski died in a plane crash after a takeoff from Gibraltar, Stocker assisted in arranging his funeral arrangements.

-She also helped arrange the trips of specialized Polish soldiers who -- after training in Scotland -- were parachuted into occupied Poland to join the ranks of the Polish Home Army.
+She helped arrange the trips of specialized Polish soldiers who—after training in Scotland—were parachuted into occupied Poland to join the ranks of the Polish Home Army.

 In 1943, Stocker's brother was captured by the NKVD and sent to Siberia.
 Thereafter, he joined the Polish 2nd Corps under Wladyslaw Anders, which was deported to Iran.
-Stocker's sister and nephew died during the Warsaw Uprising in 1944.
+Her sister and nephew died during the Warsaw Uprising in 1944.
 Her mother and brother survived the war.
 Her father died before the war began.

 In 1945, Stocker joined the Polish Army's Women's Auxiliary Service and went to Frankfurt, where she was given the rank of second lieutenant in the Polish army.
 In Frankfurt, she worked as an interpreter aiding Polish prisoners of war and survivors of concentration camps.
 She largely debriefed Polish former prisoners of war as well as concentration camp inmates who had been victims of medical experiments during World War II.
 She took care of female prisoners who were subjected to inhuman medical experiments run by Nazis.
-She served in the American-run part of Frankfurt from 1945-1946, where she met people to help get her mother from Poland to Germany, which was illegal.
+She served in the American-run part of Frankfurt from 1945 to 1946, where she met people to help get her mother from Poland to Germany, which was illegal.